hdlugas/MZsearch/README.md

   * LCMS case: 3-column CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a single ion fragment of a mass spectrum, the left-most column should contain an identifier, the middle columns should correspond the mass:charge ratios, and the right-most column should contain the intensities.
 For example, if spectrum A has 3 ion fragments, then there would be three rows in this CSV file corresponding to spectrum A. Default: LCMS GNPS library.
   * GCMS case: CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a mass spectrum, the left-most column should contain an identifier, and each of the other columns contains the intensity with respect to a single mass/charge ratio.
 Default: GCMS NIST WebBook library

---reference_data: same format CSV file as query_data except of reference library spectra.
+--reference_data: Same format CSV file as query_data except of reference library spectra.

 --query_spectrum_ID: The identifier of the query spectrum to be plotted.
 Default: first query spectrum in query_data.

 --reference_spectrum_ID: The identifier of the reference spectrum to be plotted.
 Default: first reference spectrum in reference_data.

---similarity_measure: options are 'cosine', 'shannon', 'renyi', and 'tsallis'.
+--similarity_measure: Options are 'cosine', 'shannon', 'renyi', and 'tsallis'.

---spectrum_preprocessing_order (LCMS only): The LCMS spectrum preprocessing transformations and the order in which they are to be applied.
+--spectrum_preprocessing_order: The LCMS spectrum preprocessing transformations and the order in which they are to be applied.
 Note that these transformations are applied prior to computing similarity scores.
 Format must be a string with 2-4 characters chosen from W, C, M, L representing weight-factor-transformation, cleaning (i.e. centroiding and noise removal), matching, and low-entropy transformation.
 For example, if \'WCM\' is passed, then each spectrum will undergo a weight factor transformation, then cleaning, and then matching.
 Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of LCMS data.
-Default: CMWL.
+Default: FCNMWL for LCMS and FNLW for GCMS .

+--mz_min: Remove all peaks with mass/charge less than mz_min in each spectrum.
+Default = 0.

+--mz_max: Remove all peaks with mass/charge greater than mz_max in each spectrum.
+Default = 999999999999.

+--int_min: Remove all peaks with intensity less than int_min in each spectrum.
+Default = 0.

+--int_max: Remove all peaks with intensity greater than int_max in each spectrum.
+Default = 999999999999.

+--window_size_centroiding (LCMS only): Window size parameter used in centroiding a given spectrum.
+Default = 0.5.

---window_size (LCMS only): Window size parameter used in (i) centroiding and (ii) matching a query spectrum and a reference library spectrum.
+--window_size_matching (LCMS only): Window size parameter used in matching a query spectrum and a reference library spectrum.
 Default = 0.5.

 --noise_threshold (LCMS only): Ion fragments (i.e. points in a given mass spectrum) with intensity less than max(intensities)*noise_threshold are removed.
 Default = 0.